URL path: Index page // Vitamin Comprehensive Profile

 Vitamin D can be classified into two families, ergocalciferol (D2) and cholecalciferol (D3), known collectively as calciferol.
 Cholecalciferol is produced in the skin when exposed to sunlight.
 The primary function of vitamin D in the body is related to the absorption, transport, storage, and metabolism of calcium and phosphorus.
 Vitamin D plays a vital role in the function of the immune system and is essential for maintaining good health.
 An excellent source of vitamin D is sun exposure.
 Other sources of vitamin D include butter, eggs, milk, cod liver oil, and fish.

 Vitamin E is an essential antioxidant for tissues, helping to neutralize free radicals and protect cells.
-It is mainly found in two forms: the most active alpha-tocopherol, which is found in the European diet, where the main dietary sources are olive oil and sunflower oil, and gamma-tocopherol, which is the most common form in the American diet due to the higher intake of soybean oil and corn oil.
+It is mainly found in two forms: the most active alpha-tocopherol, which is found in the European diet, where the primary dietary sources are olive oil and sunflower oil, and gamma-tocopherol, which is the most common form in the American diet due to the higher intake of soybean oil and corn oil.

 Vitamin K is crucial in synthesizing blood coagulation factors and bones, cartilage, and blood vessel proteins.
 The most important source of vitamin K is vitamin K1 (phylloquinone or phytomenadione), which comes from green leafy vegetables and vegetable oils, and vitamin K2 (menaquinone), which comes from the function of the intestinal microbiome.
 Synthetic vitamin K3 (menadione) has toxic effects.